 “What the hell,” she says.
 “I don’t get it.”
-She had a bagel for breakfast, pizza for dinner, and ice cream for dessert.
-Still, she was somehow burning fat instead of sugar.
+She had carbs with dinner the night before and she was somehow burning fat instead of sugar.

 Both of us sat there perplexed by these numbers.
 They didn’t seem to reflect our diet.
 Nor did they seem to reflect the basic premise that your body will primarily burn the fuel you feed it.

 The idea that your body can adjust its fuel back and forth from burning fats to burning carbs is known as metabolic flexibility.
 The basic theory is that if eat a lot of carbs, your blood sugar goes up and insulin is released to pull sugars into your cells.
 Once in your well, these sugars can be utilized for energy.
 Conversely, if you limit carbs and keep your insulin low, your body will shift to burn fats for energy.
 Unfortunately, the gap between theory and reality can be huge when it comes to an enormously complex system like your body.